polkadot-developers/knowledgebase/current/smart-contracts/contracts-pallet.md

 ### Learn More

-- Learn about [ink!, a Rust based embedded domain specific language](/current/smart-contracts/index.md) for developing smart contracts for the SRML Contracts module.
+- Learn about [ink!, a Rust based embedded domain specific language](/current/smart-contracts/index.md) for developing smart contracts for the SEAL pallet.

 ### Examples